Join the RHS today and support our charitable work

 Join the RHS today and support our charity

 Rabbits graze a wide range of plants and can cause sufficient damage to kill young trees, shrubs and herbaceous plants.
 This page provides some choices of plants that are relatively resistant to rabbits.
-There is no guarantee that any of the plants listed as resistant will remain free from damage in all conditions.
-Recent plantings and soft growth in the spring can sometimes be eaten, even if the plants are not susceptible at other times.
-Gardeners in rabbit-infested areas may get some additional ideas by seeing what plants survive in neighbouring gardens.
+There is no guarantee that any of the plants listed will remain free from damage in all conditions.
+Recent plantings and soft growth in the spring can be eaten, even if the plants are not susceptible at other times.
+Gardeners may get some additional ideas by seeing what plants survive rabbit damage in neighbouring gardens.

 Dahlias are less troubled by rabbits.